microsoft/coe-starter-kit/coe-cli/docs/aa4am/index.md

 ## Sample Install

-The following recording shows a sample generating a install configuration file
+The following recording shows a sample generating a install configuration file and installing AA4AM using the config file.

 ![Example](./install.svg)